leukosaima/ntailfy/README.md

 Tailscale supports webhooks for device events on paid plans.
 This tool uses polling which works on all plan tiers (free included).
 The API is rate-limited, so keep your polling interval reasonable (60s recommended).

 ### Device Online Status
-Devices are considered "online" if they are actively connected to the Tailscale control plane (`clientConnectivity.controlConnected` is true).
+Devices are considered "online" if they are actively connected to the Tailscale control plane (`clientConnectivity.connectedToControl` is true).
 This directly reflects the device's real-time connection status.

 ### Authentication
 This service uses ntfy auth tokens (not username/password).
 Create a token in your ntfy instance's web UI under Account → Access Tokens.